← Back to Blog

 API Stronghold

-• Setup Cost: 5-10 minutes
+• Setup Cost: 5-10 minutes (no DevOps required)

-• Maintenance: Minimal - managed service
+• Maintenance: Zero, fully managed SaaS

-• Best For: Teams of 2-50 developers
+• Best For: Teams of 2-50 developers who value simplicity

 HashiCorp Vault